haubourg/diving-into-pygeoapi/workshop/content/docs/introduction.md

 ## Existing Deployments

-A number of organizations have deployed pygeoapi to their operatios.
+A number of organizations have deployed pygeoapi to their operations.
 To get a feel of how pygeoapi is used in practice, check our up to date [live deployments page](https://github.com/geopython/pygeoapi/wiki/LiveDeployments).
 By default, the pygeoapi public demo at [demo.pygeoapi.io](https://demo.pygeoapi.io) is always maintained and made available by the development team.
 Check out the [main instance](https://demo.pygeoapi.io/master) which